markwest1972/smart-security-camera/aws-step-functions/readme.md

 1. Paste the contents of **step-function-image-processing.json** into the wizard.
 2. Call the resulting state machine **step-function-image-processing** to ensure that it works with the other smart-security-camera components.
 3. You'll need to define an IAM role for the step machine.
-This role will require the AWSLambdaRole permission so that the Step Function is allowed to call the Lambda Functions that it will orchestrate.
-There are different ways of specifying IAM roles, but I prefer doing this from the IAM Console (available from the Services menu when logged into the AWS Console).
+This role will require the **AWSLambdaRole** permission so that the Step Function is allowed to call the Lambda Functions that it will orchestrate.
+You can specify IAM roles from the IAM Console (available from the Services menu when logged into the [AWS Console](https://aws.amazon.com/console/)).